po5i/finder/README.md

 Its goal is to augment web-based applications with model?view?controller (MVC) capability, in an effort to make both development and testing easier.

 2. **Native AngularJS (Angular) directives for Twitter's Bootstrap.**
-Small footprint (5kB gzipped!), no 3rd party JS dependencies (jQuery, bootstrap JS) required! http://angular-ui.github.io/bootstrap/
+Small footprint (5kB gzipped!), NO 3rd party JS dependencies (jQuery, bootstrap JS) required! http://angular-ui.github.io/bootstrap/

+####Features
+1. Loading more option
+2. Scroll to top
+3. Responsiveness & mobile friendliness
+4. Routing

 TO-DO